 If you’d like to read more, check out this article from Time Magazine: How Many Steps Does It Take to Avoid a Heart Attack?
 Researchers Find Out.
 You may also enjoy our blog Walking for Health, which has some simple advice from the American Chiropractic Association on how to walk more in a safe and energizing way.

-Absolute Wellness Center in Eugene, OR offers chiropractic medicine, sports medicine, naturopathic medicine, physical rehabilitation, acupuncture, and massage therapy.
+Absolute Wellness Center in Eugene, OR offers sports medicine, chiropractic medicine, naturopathic medicine, physical rehabilitation, acupuncture, and massage therapy.
 If you are interested in learning more about how to safely increase your movement while managing existing injuries and/or preventing future ones, please give us a call at 541-484-5777.